Glass surfaces are slick and transparent, but that can get boring to look at after a while. So to add beauty, can you spray paint glass?

 Does Spray Paint Scrape Off of Glass?

-Spray paint does scrape off of glass.
-This is because spray paint doesn’t stick or penetrate the glass material and as such, it takes very little to scrape paint off.
+Spray paint can scrape off the glass.
+That’s because spray paint doesn’t stick or penetrate the glass material, so it takes very little to scrape paint off.

 You can even scrape paint off of glass with your fingernails.
 It’s that easy.
 However, to scrape paint off of glass on purpose, you shouldn’t use a metallic scrapper like a trowel.

 This is because such materials can damage and even break the glass.
-Instead, use a plastic putty knife to scrape paint off the glass.
+So instead, use a plastic putty knife to scrape paint off the glass.